Autumnal Walk Rivington

 As I’ve seen many photographers do, I can’t bring myself to write my own bio in the third person, so here goes.
 Firstly, hey, I’m Stephen Walton.

-Let’s spin the clock back to 2005 when I graduated in Photography & Media Production.
+Let’s spin the clock back to 2005 when I graduated in Photography & Media Production from art college.

-I started as an Art Director & Photo Studio Manager for Venture Photography studios working on contemporary portraiture and lifestyle projects.
+After that I started my career as an Art Director & Photo Studio Manager for Venture Photography studios shooting contemporary portraiture, products, branding and lifestyle projects.

-During that time I’ve worked with over 10,000 clients, families, and celebrities as well as shootings for brands such as Lexus and Mini BMW.
+Over the years, I’ve worked with over 10,000 clients, families, and celebrities as well as collaborating with Liverpool FC Womens, Adobe, Lexus and Mini BMW.

 Photo of Stephen Walton, photography tutor and mentor at The VuePoint Photography.
 Close up photo of a selfie taken in a forest.